ar-siddiqui/curve_number_generator/README.md

 ![curve number generator icon](logo.png)

 # Curve-Number-Generator
 Plugin to generate Curve Number layer for any Area of Interest within the contiguous United States.
-It can also download Soil and Land Cover datasets for the same area.
+It can also download Soil, Land Cover, and Impervious Surface datasets for the same area.

 ## Algorithm description
 This algorithm generates Curve Number layer for the given Area of Interest within the contiguous United States.
-It can also download Soil and Land Cover datasets for the same area.
+It can also download Soil, Land Cover, and Impervious Surface datasets for the same area.

 ## Input parameters